By James Paris and Armen Asatryan

 Automated short checking during implementation lets design teams quickly find and fix these errors before full-chip verification, speeding time to tapeout.

 Going through design implementation with multiple design elements in progress at the same time can make you feel like you’re that magician trying to keep ten plates on sticks spinning simultaneously!
-You’re supposed to have LEF abstract representations for the physical IP blocks that are being developed, so you can validate physical IP data at the chip-level context.
+You’re supposed to have library exchange format (LEF) abstract representations for the physical intellectual property (IP) blocks that are being developed, so you can validate physical IP data at the chip-level context.
 But with everything happening at the same time, it’s not unusual for the abstract size, pin locations, or boundary size to change.
 You might end up with LEF macros that don’t match the IP data.
 Why is that a problem?

 Errors found during these early stages of physical design implementation can require a change at the macro level, the chip level, or both.
-Data mismatches between the abstract macro and physical IP blocks can generate significantly high error counts that mask the root cause, meaning you’re going to have to invest a significant amount of time and effort to track down and fix all these errors.
+Data mismatches between the abstract macro and physical IP blocks can generate massively high error counts and mask the root cause, meaning you’re going to have to invest a significant amount of time and effort to track down and fix all these errors.
 Can you hear your schedule falling and smashing to pieces?

-Such systemic design issues, whose root cause creates many violations across a chip, block, or large area, can often be attributed to a single (or multiple related) layout issue that affect the fundamental integrity of the layout.
+Such systemic design issues, whose root cause creates many violations across a chip, block, or large area, can often be attributed to a single or multiple related layout issues that affect the fundamental integrity of the layout.
 Power/ground shorts are a common example.
-Placing an IP block that is larger than the abstract footprint for that block in the SoC floorplan will create many shorts, all due to that single mistake.
+Placing an IP block that is larger than the abstract footprint for that block in the system-on-chip (SoC) floorplan will create many shorts, all due to that single mistake.

-Now, of course, comprehensive LVS short checking will find all these shorts, but that approach doesn’t really work for a design integrity checking flow, because it happens after the SoC design is merged with the IP blocks.
+Now, of course, comprehensive layout vs. schematic (LVS) short checking will find all these shorts, but that approach doesn’t really work for a design integrity checking flow, because it happens after the SoC design is merged with the IP blocks.
 If any shorts are found, they must be fixed and the data re-merged, which adds additional overhead and time to the flow.

 Want the details?
-Download a copy of our white paper, Early detection of power/ground shorts speeds time to tapeout, and start moving that tapeout schedule backwards.
+Download a copy of our technical paper, Early detection of power/ground shorts speeds time to tapeout, and start moving your tapeout schedule backwards.
 In our industry, that’s real magic!